 Sarah's Lee Journey

-Sarah Lee joined the faculty at the University of Southern Mississippi in an administrative role as Director of the School of Computing Sciences and Computer Engineering in August 2020.
-This follows nine years at Mississippi State University (MSU) where she served on the faculty and in leadership roles since 2011, including her most recent appointment as Assistant Department Head in the Department of Computer Science and Engineering.
+Sarah Lee joined the University of Southern Mississippi in August 2020 as Director of the School of Computing Sciences and Computer Engineering.
+She brought nearly a decade of faculty and leadership experience from Mississippi State University (MSU), where she served as Assistant Department Head in the Department of Computer Science and Engineering.

-Sarah holds a BS in Business Administration and Computer Information Systems from the Mississippi University for Women and a master’s degree in computer science from MSU.
-She earned her PhD in computer science from the University of Memphis.
+Sarah holds a BS in Business Administration and Computer Information Systems from the Mississippi University for Women, an MS in Computer Science from MSU, and a PhD in Computer Science from the University of Memphis.

-Sarah is a fifth-generation native of Lowndes County, Mississippi.
-Her hobby is genetic genealogy, and she has helped numerous persons locate family members using DNA results.
-She is active in the Bernard Romans Chapter of the Daughters of the American Revolution and the Lowndes County MS Pioneer Society, and is member of the Pace Society of America.
-She is married to David M. Lee Sr., Esq. and has two children.
+A fifth-generation native of Lowndes County, Mississippi, Sarah enjoys genetic genealogy and has assisted many individuals in locating family members through DNA research.
+She is active in the Bernard Romans Chapter of the Daughters of the American Revolution, the Lowndes County Pioneer Society, and the Pace Society of America.
+She is married to David M. Lee Sr., Esq., and they have two children.

 Sarah Lee